-Every society in our day and age requires a system of laws in order to function properly.
-Over the centuries many legal philosophers and jurists have attempted to define and describe law, and these definitions and descriptions have been highly influenced by the social, political, religious and moral views of the society in which they lived.
+Every society requires a system of laws in order to function properly.
+Over the centuries many legal philosophers and jurists have attempted to define and describe law, and these definitions and descriptions have been strongly influenced by the social, political, religious and moral views of the society in which they lived.
 Australian law has also been shaped by the political, economic, religious and moral considerations that shaped the English legal system.